Trams in Sydney: La Perouse line

+R1 Car passes P cars on the Anzac Parade, LaPerouse line, 16 April 1960.

 The La Perouse line was the second longest of the Sydney system (when at maximum extent) and was the last line (along with the Maroubra line) to close.

 This line branched from Oxford Street at Taylor Square in Darlinghurst to run south along Flinders Street, then onto its own tram reservation along the eastern side of Anzac Parade beside Moore Park.
 The section of this line from the city as far as Alison Road began life in 1880 as the first suburban extension to Randwick (see Coogee Line).
 It contained what was probably the world's first use of a balloon loop for tramways, built in Moore Park in 1881.
 The Sydney system made extensive use of loops.

 From Alison Road, the La Perouse Line proceeded down the centre of Anzac Parade through Maroubra Junction, and Malabar to its balloon loop terminus at La Perouse.
 At Malabar, a single line branched off to serve Long Bay Gaol.
 The line was double track throughout.

 The line was built in stages from 1900 to 1902.
 It was the final line to close on 25 February 1961.
 The line followed the current route of Transdev John Holland route 394.